istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29/upgrade-notes/index.md

 The annotation `sidecar.istio.io/statsCompression` was deprecated and removed.

-There now is the `statsCompression` option in proxyConfig to globally control compression support of the metrics endpoint (`prometheus_stats`) of Envoy.
+There is now a `statsCompression` option in `proxyConfig` to globally control compression support of the metrics endpoint (`prometheus_stats`) of Envoy.
-The default of this value is `true`, offering `brotli`, `gzip` and `zstd` depending on the `Accept-Header` sent by the client.
+The default value is `true`, offering `brotli`, `gzip` and `zstd` depending on the `Accept-Header` sent by the client.

 Most metric scrapers allow individual configuration of compression.
-If you still need to override this per Pod, you can set `statsCompression: false` via the `proxy.istio.io/config` annotation.
+If you still need to override this per pod, you can set `statsCompression: false` via the `proxy.istio.io/config` annotation.

-## Ambient DNS capture on by default
+## Ambient DNS capture enabled by default

 DNS proxying is enabled by default for ambient workloads in this release.
-Note that only new pods will have DNS enabled, existing pods will not have their DNS traffic captured.
+Note that only new pods will have DNS enabled; existing pods will not have their DNS traffic captured.
-To enable this feature for existing pods, existing pods must either be manually restarted, or alternatively the iptables reconcilation feature can be enabled when upgrading
+To enable this feature for existing pods, existing pods must either be manually restarted, or alternatively the iptables reconciliation feature can be enabled when upgrading
-`istio-cni` via `--set cni.ambient.reconcileIptablesOnStartup=true` which will reconcile existing pods automatically on upgrade.
+`istio-cni` via `--set cni.ambient.reconcileIptablesOnStartup=true`, which will reconcile existing pods automatically on upgrade.

-## Upgrading in Ambient mode with dry-run AuthorizationPolicy
+## Upgrading in ambient mode with dry-run AuthorizationPolicy

-If you make use of dry-run AuthorizationPolicy and wish to enable this new feature the upgrade to 1.29 includes some important considerations.
+If you use dry-run AuthorizationPolicy and wish to enable this new feature, the upgrade to 1.29 includes some important considerations.
 Prior to Istio 1.29, ztunnel did not have any capability to handle dry-run AuthorizationPolicy.
 As a result, istiod would not send any dry-run policy to ztunnel.
 Istio 1.29 introduces experimental support for dry-run AuthorizationPolicy in ztunnel.
 Setting `AMBIENT_ENABLE_DRY_RUN_AUTHORIZATION_POLICY=true` will cause istiod to begin sending dry-run policies to ztunnel, using a new field in xDS.
 A ztunnel below version 1.29 will not support this field.
-As a result, older ztunnels will fully enforce these policies which is likely to produce an unexpected result.
+As a result, older ztunnels will fully enforce these policies, which is likely to produce an unexpected result.
 To ensure a smooth upgrade, it is important to ensure that all ztunnel proxies connecting to an istiod with this feature enabled are new enough to correctly handle these policies.

-## Debug endpoint authorization is now enabled by default
+## Debug endpoint authorization enabled by default

 Tools accessing debug endpoints from non-system namespaces (such as Kiali or custom monitoring tools) may be affected.
-Non-system namespaces are now restricted to config_dump, ndsz, and edsz endpoints for same-namespace proxies only.
-To restore previous behavior, set ENABLE_DEBUG_ENDPOINT_AUTH=false.
+Non-system namespaces are now restricted to `config_dump`, `ndsz`, and `edsz` endpoints for same-namespace proxies only.
+To restore the previous behavior, set `ENABLE_DEBUG_ENDPOINT_AUTH=false`.

 ## Circuit breaker metrics tracking behavior change